The Best Coffee Shops in London

 Omotesando Koffee: Fitzrovia

 Omotesando Koffee is London’s very own Japanese retreat, tucked away from the bustle of Tottenham Court Road.
-A grand poster child of Japanese coffee culture, it is a world of its own.
+A grand poster child of Japanese coffee culture, this charming coffee shop functions as a world of its own.

 Its philosophy is driven by the concept of “shokunin,” which means “an unwavering dedication to one’s craft.”
-So, Omotesando is led by a sole barista, and guests get to marvel at the entire process of their coffee being made.
-The menu is subsequently rather limited, featuring a standard house blend, a weekly single-origin special, and iced cappuccinos.
+As such, Omotesando is led by a sole barista, so guests can marvel as the roastmaster expertly crafts their much-needed coffee.
+Despite its rather limited menu, featuring a standard house blend, a weekly single-origin special, and iced cappuccinos, these blends are some of the most intricately made in the city.
 Kashi, a Japanese pastry, makes for the perfect accompaniment.

 Layla: Notting Hill

 Layla is a cream-hued neighbourhood bakery perched on Portobello Road in Notting Hill.
-At this understated, chic establishment, the treasure trove of sweet treats takes centerstage.
+At this understated, chic establishment, a treasure trove of sweet treats takes centre stage.
 Upon entering, guests are welcomed with the aroma of freshly baked buns and crisp cortados.

 At Layla, an assortment of speciality coffees, loose leaf teas, spiced buns, attractive cookies, sandwiches, sausage rolls, and tarts are on offer.